-A descendent of The Secret Garden, sibling of Narnia and ancestor to The BFG, Tom’s Midnight Garden is an influential and much-loved book which won the Carnegie Medal.
+A descendent of The Secret Garden, sibling of The Chronicles of Narnia and ancestor to The BFG, Tom’s Midnight Garden is an influential and much-loved book which won the Carnegie Medal.

 Real World Connection

 The author grew up in Cambridgeshire but calls it Castleford here.
 This allows her to deviate from reality, placing objects where she likes them.
 It’s a convenient trick.

 For the purpose of some of her fiction, including Tom, Pearce put a creative spin on the Cambridgeshire countryside.
 Thus, the villages of Great Shelford and Little Shelford became Great Barley and Little Barley.
 And the major city of Cambridge became Castleford minus the famous university.
 Oddly, the cathedral city of Ely, which figures prominently in Tom, retained its real name.
 And running throughout, the omnipresent River Cam became the River Say.
 Although not specifically mentioned in the book, all indications are that, since the real house and garden were located in Great Shelford, Pearce placed Tom and Hatty’s garden in, or very close to, the renamed Great Barley.Fred Guida, SLJ blog

 The story has been criticised for romanticising aristocratic England.
 We are lead to believe it’s a huge shame that the beautiful old mansion has been broken down into flats, but what is the alternative?
 For plebs to continue to live in servitude, while the aristocratic class live like kings?

 The aunt and uncle’s house is a large house surrounded by many little ones.
 We know immediately that this house is ‘different’.
 Mysterious.
 We can expect mysteries.
 It is also old — linked to the past — and was once a mansion but has since been divided into smaller flats.
 The aunt and uncle’s house lies north of Cambridgeshire, where the author herself grew up and where she set her stories.